big-ab-games/robo-instructus-blog/_posts/2017-06-30-coding-in-the-game.md

 When programming with the proper tools/APIs I can manipulate the world, I can solve a problem inside that world.

 ### Mastering a skill is fun
-Learning something, getting better at it and seeing the benefits feel good.
+Learning something, getting better at it and seeing the benefits feels good.
 We see this in games apparently beloved for being *'hard'*.
-I my experience it hasn't been simply because the game is hard, it's that the systems can be mastered, and their puzzles are designed to require the player to master them.
+In my experience it hasn't been simply because the game is hard, it's that the systems can be mastered, and their puzzles are designed to require the player to master them.
 This ties together with solving a problem.
 I have a problem I can't solve, I get better at a skill, I can now solve the problem, boom satisfaction.

 ![](/assets/code-in-game/mastery-is-fun.jpg "Super Meat Boy/Dark Souls - Mastering masterable systems is fun")